clearblueskymind/Keto-Friendly-/Dzogchen/☸️The-Ten-Richnesses.md

 Viewed this way, the Ten Richnesses are not just items to be noted—they are like fertile soil in which the seeds of rigpa can awaken.
 They encourage gratitude and openness, a softening of the “I,” and a natural readiness for awareness to rest in its own clarity.

 ---
+## The 10 Richnesses Recited 10 times

+Wealth and Health: Notice how these conditions allow the body and mind to remain stable, giving you space to rest and observe.

+Freedom from oppression and safety from violence: Contemplate the rarity of a life not constrained by fear, and let this recognition soften the mind.

+Moral virtue and good friends: Sense the quiet support that ethical living and compassionate companions bring.

+Access to Dharma and intelligence: Appreciate the ease with which insight and understanding can arise when the mind is clear and open.

+Faith and confidence: Let this inner trust act as a gentle guide, allowing attention to settle naturally.

+Karmic conditions: Acknowledge the unseen causes that have ripened to bring you to this moment, to this opportunity.

+Wealth and Health: Notice how these conditions allow the body and mind to remain stable, giving you space to rest and observe.

+Freedom from oppression and safety from violence: Contemplate the rarity of a life not constrained by fear, and let this recognition soften the mind.

+Moral virtue and good friends: Sense the quiet support that ethical living and compassionate companions bring.

+Access to Dharma and intelligence: Appreciate the ease with which insight and understanding can arise when the mind is clear and open.

+Faith and confidence: Let this inner trust act as a gentle guide, allowing attention to settle naturally.

+Karmic conditions: Acknowledge the unseen causes that have ripened to bring you to this moment, to this opportunity.

+Wealth and Health: Notice how these conditions allow the body and mind to remain stable, giving you space to rest and observe.

+Freedom from oppression and safety from violence: Contemplate the rarity of a life not constrained by fear, and let this recognition soften the mind.

+Moral virtue and good friends: Sense the quiet support that ethical living and compassionate companions bring.

+Access to Dharma and intelligence: Appreciate the ease with which insight and understanding can arise when the mind is clear and open.

+Faith and confidence: Let this inner trust act as a gentle guide, allowing attention to settle naturally.

+Karmic conditions: Acknowledge the unseen causes that have ripened to bring you to this moment, to this opportunity.

+Wealth and Health: Notice how these conditions allow the body and mind to remain stable, giving you space to rest and observe.

+Freedom from oppression and safety from violence: Contemplate the rarity of a life not constrained by fear, and let this recognition soften the mind.

+Moral virtue and good friends: Sense the quiet support that ethical living and compassionate companions bring.

+Access to Dharma and intelligence: Appreciate the ease with which insight and understanding can arise when the mind is clear and open.

+Faith and confidence: Let this inner trust act as a gentle guide, allowing attention to settle naturally.

+Karmic conditions: Acknowledge the unseen causes that have ripened to bring you to this moment, to this opportunity.

+Wealth and Health: Notice how these conditions allow the body and mind to remain stable, giving you space to rest and observe.

+Freedom from oppression and safety from violence: Contemplate the rarity of a life not constrained by fear, and let this recognition soften the mind.

+Moral virtue and good friends: Sense the quiet support that ethical living and compassionate companions bring.

+Access to Dharma and intelligence: Appreciate the ease with which insight and understanding can arise when the mind is clear and open.

+Faith and confidence: Let this inner trust act as a gentle guide, allowing attention to settle naturally.

+Karmic conditions: Acknowledge the unseen causes that have ripened to bring you to this moment, to this opportunity.

+Wealth and Health: Notice how these conditions allow the body and mind to remain stable, giving you space to rest and observe.

+Freedom from oppression and safety from violence: Contemplate the rarity of a life not constrained by fear, and let this recognition soften the mind.

+Moral virtue and good friends: Sense the quiet support that ethical living and compassionate companions bring.

+Access to Dharma and intelligence: Appreciate the ease with which insight and understanding can arise when the mind is clear and open.

+Faith and confidence: Let this inner trust act as a gentle guide, allowing attention to settle naturally.

+Karmic conditions: Acknowledge the unseen causes that have ripened to bring you to this moment, to this opportunity.

+Wealth and Health: Notice how these conditions allow the body and mind to remain stable, giving you space to rest and observe.

+Freedom from oppression and safety from violence: Contemplate the rarity of a life not constrained by fear, and let this recognition soften the mind.

+Moral virtue and good friends: Sense the quiet support that ethical living and compassionate companions bring.

+Access to Dharma and intelligence: Appreciate the ease with which insight and understanding can arise when the mind is clear and open.

+Faith and confidence: Let this inner trust act as a gentle guide, allowing attention to settle naturally.

+Karmic conditions: Acknowledge the unseen causes that have ripened to bring you to this moment, to this opportunity.

+Wealth and Health: Notice how these conditions allow the body and mind to remain stable, giving you space to rest and observe.

+Freedom from oppression and safety from violence: Contemplate the rarity of a life not constrained by fear, and let this recognition soften the mind.

+Moral virtue and good friends: Sense the quiet support that ethical living and compassionate companions bring.

+Access to Dharma and intelligence: Appreciate the ease with which insight and understanding can arise when the mind is clear and open.

+Faith and confidence: Let this inner trust act as a gentle guide, allowing attention to settle naturally.

+Karmic conditions: Acknowledge the unseen causes that have ripened to bring you to this moment, to this opportunity.

+Wealth and Health: Notice how these conditions allow the body and mind to remain stable, giving you space to rest and observe.

+Freedom from oppression and safety from violence: Contemplate the rarity of a life not constrained by fear, and let this recognition soften the mind.

+Moral virtue and good friends: Sense the quiet support that ethical living and compassionate companions bring.

+Access to Dharma and intelligence: Appreciate the ease with which insight and understanding can arise when the mind is clear and open.

+Faith and confidence: Let this inner trust act as a gentle guide, allowing attention to settle naturally.

+Karmic conditions: Acknowledge the unseen causes that have ripened to bring you to this moment, to this opportunity.

+Wealth and Health: Notice how these conditions allow the body and mind to remain stable, giving you space to rest and observe.

+Freedom from oppression and safety from violence: Contemplate the rarity of a life not constrained by fear, and let this recognition soften the mind.

+Moral virtue and good friends: Sense the quiet support that ethical living and compassionate companions bring.

+Access to Dharma and intelligence: Appreciate the ease with which insight and understanding can arise when the mind is clear and open.

+Faith and confidence: Let this inner trust act as a gentle guide, allowing attention to settle naturally.

+Karmic conditions: Acknowledge the unseen causes that have ripened to bring you to this moment, to this opportunity.

+---